Bill Shine Resigns As White House Communications Director

 According to the White House, Shine offered his resignation Thursday night and Trump accepted it.

 Shine, 55, became communications director in July 2018 after a long career at Fox News.
-He had been a key lieutenant to Fox chairman and CEO Roger Ailes, and became co-president after Ailes resigned following accusations of sexual misconduct.
+He had been a key lieutenant to Fox chairman and CEO Roger Ailes and became co-president after Ailes resigned following accusations of sexual misconduct.

 Shine himself was reportedly questioned about the allegations at the network.